trompamusic/mei-friend/README.md

     - if the current element has no `xml:id`, the parent `<staff>` and then `<measure>` will be checked for an `xml:id` and will be highlighted if one is found.
 - Click on a note or other rendered notation element to take the cursor to the associated place in the MEI code
     - also relies on `xml:id`s, so elements without `xml:id`s do not provide this feature.
+- Refactor the MEI encoding by running it through Verovio, adding `xml:id`s to elements without `id`s.

+### Editing functionality
 - Navigation within the notation window by arrow keys (combined with CMD and CTRL for measure-wise and page-wise stepping).
-- Refactor the MEI encoding by running it through Verovio, adding `xml:id`s to elements without `id`s.
+- Select one or more elements in the Verovio panel (SHIFT + click for multiple tones).
+- Insert slur, tie, hairpin elements at selected notes.
 - ...more to come...